MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

     molecool.draw_molecule(benzene_coords, benzene_symbols, draw_bonds=benzene_bonds)
 ~~~

 The line `.. code-block:: python` is the line which starts the directive.
 Directives always start with two periods (`..`), followed by a space, then the directive name (`code-block` in this case), then two colons (`::`).
-Next, you hit enter and add any options for the directive.
+Next, you press enter and add any options for the directive.
 What we want highlighted as code is indented below this directive line.

 Sphinx `code-block` directive supports many languages.
 For example, we could add a C++ code block.

 ~~~
 .. code-block:: c++